FREQUENTLY ASKED QUESTIONS

 - Social skills' learning helps prepare young people for success in transition and adulthood.

 - Social skills learning improves students' communication with peers and adults, improves cooperative teamwork, and helps them become effective, caring, concerned members of their communities.
 At the same time it teaches them how to set and achieve individual goals and persistence, skills that important for their successful development into adulthood, work and life.

-LISTENING: eye-contact, facial expression, tone of voice, nodding, asking questions and making comments, waiting their turn.
+LISTENING: eye-contact, facial expression, tone of voice, nodding, asking questions and making comments, waiting their turn, active listening techniques

 BEING A GROUP MEMBER: cooperation, turn-taking, listening, sharing, following directions, accepting and giving positive feed-back.